googlearchive/ChromeWebLab/Orchestra/hw/tutorial/Readme.md

 # The Dremelphone 2013

 ## Introduction
-This hardware demo is here to give an example of a 'musical' instrument that can be developed using the Universal Orchestra code from the Chrome Web Labs.
-For a full rundown on the History and Concept of the project you can go [here](https://github.com/GoogleChrome/ChromeWebLab/tree/master/Orchestra).
+This an example of a 'musical' instrument that can be developed using the Chrome Web Lab's Orchestra system.
+For a full description of the history and concept of the project, see [this page](https://github.com/GoogleChrome/ChromeWebLab/tree/master/Orchestra).

-But we're here to make an instrument.
-Specifically, this one:
+But we're here to make something.
+Specifically, this thing:

 ![Dremelphone](images/intro1.jpg)

 The Dremelphone.
-A Dremel powered, servo percussive tonal experience unlike any other.
+A MIDI-controlled, Dremel-powered, servo/percussive tonal experience.

 ## Materials